Continued from Thailand – Laos: Day 4 – Part 4 – Review of Maggie Guesthouse and Journey to Hua Hin. For pre-travel, please refer here.

 GPS location for the Muslim stalls above: 12.570572, 99.953918

-On the next trip, we had to face the Night Market again and step back to the main entrance.
-After all, there’s nothing interesting other than the Hua Hin train station at the main road at the back of the 2nd section.
+We had to face the Night Market again and step back to the main entrance on the next trip.
+After all, nothing is interesting other than the Hua Hin train station at the main road’s back of the 2nd section.

 Time for shopping for light and easy-to-carry items.
 Tatie came across a shop selling earrings and bracelets.
 As for the pictures below, it is for reference for female travelers reading this blog.
 If you want to buy, bargain as much as you can.
-But, after bargaining, do not reject the offer and stepped away.
-It’s kinda rude.
+But after bargaining, do not reject the offer and stepped away.
+It’s quite rude.

-While I was waiting for Tatie at the store, of course as a man I wasn’t interested in all these earrings and bracelets.
-I tried to entertain myself and invited Aqif to look at the shop next door.
+While I was waiting for Tatie at the store, of course, as a man, I wasn’t interested in all these earrings and bracelets.
+So I tried to entertain myself and invited Aqif to look at the shop next door.

 Haha, scary!
 I’m also surprised that Aqif is not afraid.
 Hardcore bandits definitely love this mask.

 Eh!
 Look like a shit.
 Indeed it’s shit.
 It also has replicas, not just motorcycles and cars that have replicas.
 But please do not make it a display item in the living room at home.

 Who is this guy?
 A smiling face because he already filled his stomach with food.